-The final Ford Taurus sedan rolled off the assembly line at the Ford Motor Company Chicago Assembly Plant on March 1 2019.
-The last Taurus marks the end of an era; The end of production for a historic nameplate within the brand.
+The final Ford Taurus sedan rolled off the assembly line at the Ford Chicago Assembly Plant on March 1st, 2019.
+The last Taurus marks the end of an era and the end of production for a historic nameplate.
 More than eight million Ford Tauruses were built at Ford’s Chicago Assembly Plant over a 34 year period of (nearly) continuous production.

-The Ford Taurus was originally introduced at the 1985 Los Angeles Auto Show, and the vehicle represented the latest in Ford engineering and design, with well received styling.
+The Ford Taurus was introduced at the 1985 Los Angeles Auto Show, representing the latest in Ford engineering and design, with well received styling.
 The Taurus was developed to meet shifting consumer needs, with sleek looks that differed from the boxy sedans of the period.
 Powering it was a 140 horsepower 3.0-liter V6 engine that featured multi-port fuel injection.

-The Taurus nameplate briefly ended in 2006 before it was revived as an all-new car in 2008.
+The Taurus briefly ended production in 2006 before it was revived as an all-new car in 2008.
 That same model soldiered on, to eventually roll off of the assembly line in its final 2019 iteration.
-As Ford moves away from passenger cars in North America the company will focus their efforts on crossovers and SUVs such as the Ford Escape and Ford Explorer.
+As Ford moves away from passenger cars in North America the company will focus its efforts on crossovers and SUVs such as the Ford Escape, Ford Edge, and Ford Explorer.

-Ford is currently investing $1 billion into its Chicago Assembly Plant and Chicago Stamping Plant, and will add 500 jobs to expand capacity in order to build the all-new 2020 Ford Explorer and Ford Police Interceptor Utility.
+Ford is currently investing $1 billion into its Chicago Assembly Plant and the Chicago Stamping Plant, and will add 500 jobs to expand capacity in order to build the all-new 2020 Ford Explorer and Ford Police Interceptor Utility that the Explorer derives.

 So long Taurus, you will be missed.